Haikyou/haikyou-api/README.md

 If Haikyou is having trouble, you might see a 5xx error. `500` means that Haikyou is down, `503 Service Unavailable`, or `504 Gateway Timeout`.

-400 means the request is terrible in general, 422 means you've sent a specific terrible request - probably because it was not an haiku
+400 means the request is bad.
+422 means "Not an haiku"

 API
 ========